GoogolGenius/fintrack/README.md

 # FinTrack

-A financial web application built using HTML, CSS, JavaScript, React, and Firebase for the FBLA Coding & Programming event.
+A financial web application built using HTML, CSS, JavaScript, and Firebase for the FBLA Coding & Programming event.
 Developed by Abhay S., Erich N., and Richard W. from Linn-Mar High School.

 ## Features